Paternalist parenting classes? Heaven forbid

 Of course Cameron feels that it’s other people that need parenting and discipline.
-After all, this is a man who spent his early adulthood involved in bizarre initiation rituals, patriarchal debauchery, recklessly banqueting, getting drunk, smoking pot, trashing college rooms and pubs, listening to Supertramp and vandalising restaurants.
+After all, this is a man who spent his early adulthood involved in bizarre initiation rituals, patriarchal debauchery, recklessly banqueting, getting drunk, trashing college rooms and pubs, listening to Supertramp and smoking pot with James Delingpole and vandalising restaurants.
 In 2013, it was reported that members of the Bullingdon Club were required to burn a £50 note in front of a beggar as part of an “initiation ceremony”.
-How encouraging to see the elite showing responsibility, compassion, a concern for social justice and cohesion, inequality and alleviating poverty, at an early age.
+How encouraging to see the elite showing responsibility, compassion, a concern for social justice and cohesion, equality and alleviating poverty, at an early age.

 Now that’s a real deviant subculture.

 The draconian sentences handed down to the rioters in 2011, advocated by Cameron – like the 23-year-old student with no previous convictions who was jailed for the maximum permitted six months after pleading guilty to stealing bottles of water worth £3.50 from Lidl in Brixton, for example – shows only too well that he believes there is one rule for the Oxford elite and another for the rest of the society.
 Punishment is a central component of the social order and a means by which social order is produced and maintained.

 Actually, defining others as deviant is, too.
 It’s a Conservative means of enhancing social power and status differentials by degrading the rule-breaker’s status and power.